AliNisarAhmed/my-notes/dotnet-C#/C#.md

 In a `class`, make a `delegate` type, that create an instance of the `delegate`, and then in the class constructor, add methods to the delegate using `+=` operator.
 We can also remove methods from a `delegate` using `-=`.

 We can also add methods outside of a constructor of a specific `class`, to make the whole thing more generalized.
 For example, we can make separate `Add` or `Remove` methods to add or remove delegates.

+### The FUNC and ACTION Delegates

+The .NET framework includes a couple of delegate “families” that can represent pretty much any function type:

+- `Func<R>` represents a function that takes no arguments and returns a result of type `R` .
+- `Func<T1, R>` represents a function that takes an argument of type `T1` and returns a result of type `R`.
+- `Func<T1, T2, R>` represents a function that takes a `T1` and a `T2` and returns an `R`.

+  And so on.
+There are delegates to represent functions of various “arities”.

+Similarly

+- Action represents an action with no input arguments.
+- `Action<T1>` represents an action with an input argument of type `T1`.
+- `Action<T1, T2>` and so on represent an action with several input arguments.

 ---